nginx/agent/docs/content/use-agent-with-docker.md

 - admin
 tags:
 - docs
-title: Use the NGINX Controller Agent with Docker
+title: Use the NGINX Agent with Docker
 toc: true
-weight: 200
+weight: 300
 ---

 ## Before You Begin